Words Matter: How Words Shape Thought, Influence Society, and Frame Reality

 Through weekly Socratic discussion and close reading, students will strengthen their logical reasoning skills, explore how language is used and misused in public discourse, and gain the tools to speak clearly and listen thoughtfully in complex conversations.

-• The fall session of Words Matter is 12 weeks long and divided into three thematic units, each focused on four foundational words.
-Students can register for one unit at a time or reserve their seat for the full term in advance.
+• Words Matter is 12 weeks long and divided into three thematic units, each focused on four foundational words.
+Families can book one unit at a time, or all three units.

 Unit 1: Rights, Democracy, Fairness, Empathy